sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 It is possible to split model.btdesign and define one or more Modules in each file.

 By using one file per module it is also possible for Sculptor to do a partial generate of the changed modules and the ones depending on the changed modules.
 The file must be named the same as the module (media.btdesign, person.btdesign) or prefixed with `model_` or `model-` (`model-person.btdesign`).
 This partial generation can shorten the generation time for large projects. `sculptor-generator-plugin` will detect which model files has changed since previous generator run when using `mvn generate-sources`.
-Full generate will be done when using `-Dsculptopr.generator.force.execution=true` or `mvn clean generate-sources`
+Full generate will be done when using `-Dsculptor.generator.force=true` or `mvn clean generate-sources`

 Referenced files are imported with a URI syntax starting with `classpath:/` followed by classpath path to the `.btdesign` file to be imported.

+This is the `model.btdesign` main file:

 ~~~
 import "classpath:/model-person.btdesign"